What are estimated breeding values (EBVs)?

 Updates may change a dog’s EBV

 Although a dog’s genes do not change during its lifetime, the EBV is an estimate of genetic risk, and will change as more information becomes available.
 For example, at birth, a puppy's EBV is based on the hip scores of its parents and other relatives.
 As the puppy grows it may be hip scored itself, as may some of its siblings.
 This extra information will be used in the regular calculation of EBVs.
 Eventually that dog may be used for breeding, and some of its progeny may be hip scored too.
 This information will also be used.
 All this extra information will increase the confidence of the estimate and may result in changes in EBV.

 EBVs will also change in another way too.
 The breed average is always set to zero.
 Therefore if the breed average changes and hip/elbow scores improve or worsen, then an individual dog’s score may become closer to, or further away from, the breed average.
 For example, a dog, whose hip score, and the hip score for all its family, is 10, will have a low EBV if the rest of the breed has a hip score of 20.
 If the breed improves and all dogs in the breed have a hip score of 5, then the dog with the score of 10 will have a high EBV.

 Does this mean an end to hip scoring our dogs?

-Estimated Breeding Values on the Kennel Club's Mate Select platform were created as a collaboration between the Kennel Club and the Kennel Club Genetics Centre, at the Animal Health Trust.
+Estimated breeding values were created as a collaboration between The Kennel Club and The Kennel Club Genetics Centre at the Animal Health Trust.
 The Kennel Club gratefully acknowledges the technical input and advice of Professor John Woolliams (The Roslin Institute, University of Edinburgh) in the development of the models for calculation and presentation of EBVs.
 The Kennel Club gratefully acknowledges Professor Brian Kinghorn (The University of New England, Armidale, Australia) for advice on the visual presentation of EBVs.